Free Early Learning and Childcare for 3- and 4-year-olds

-All 3 and 4 year old children are entitled receive 15 hours of funded early education per week, 38 weeks per year.
-This can be administered over three terms or stretched out across the year to suit your needs.
+All families with 3 and 4-year-old children can get 15 hours of free childcare or early education a week, 38 weeks per year.
+This can be administered over three terms or stretched out to suit your needs.

 Additional funding available to your provider

 Further streams of funding are available for some groups of children.

 This additional funding is paid to the provider and will help your child to:

 • Benefit from extra resources and equipment suited to their needs

 • Enjoy a range of new play, learning and activity experiences

 Disability Access Fund (DAF) - for children in receipt of DLA